TylerTemp/SaintsField/README.md

     failed to display some fields.
 2. Remove default `SaintsEditor` for example scene, so people who imports it (most likely when using `unitypackage`) won't accidentally get `SaintsEditor` enabled for the whole project.
+3. Fix a bug that possibliy break `rate` in some situation.
+4. IMGUI: fix `SaintsEditor` display an empty `MonoScript` when the target is neither `MonoBehavior` nor `ScriptableObject`.

 See [the full change log](https://github.com/TylerTemp/SaintsField/blob/master/CHANGELOG.md).